calaquin/calwriter/README.md

 - Close sub-folders and chapters like books
 - Word counter and daily statistics
 - Customizable colors and dark mode
-- Image editing tools appear when selecting a picture, and images can be resized or cropped by dragging their handles

 - Rich text toolbar with font options including indent, outdent, horizontal lines
 - Find and replace tool in the chapter editor